reemashabibi/2022-GP1-06/README.md

     7. Drag and drop the IPA file onto the "Installed Apps" section of your device in the Devices window.
     8. Xcode will install the app on your iOS device.
 Once the installation is complete, you can find and launch the app on your device.

-   * Option 2: Or Applying the following steps:
+   * Option 2: Applying the following steps:

     1. Internet connection.
     2. Install code.
     3. Applicable virtual machine Or linked phone.